-- a) The Heatsource HS2800 heater is supplied with 2 wring looms, a 2 core (red and black) and a 5 core (red, black, orange, white and green), both are fitted with terminals and housings to plug into the main PCB positioned under the removable electronics cover on the heater.
-The connectors on the PCB are marked CN24 (power) and CN27 (switches) Grommets are fitted to the looms which should slide into the slots above the air inlet. - b) Find a suitable location for the thermostat between waist and shoulder height.
-Make sure that it is not mounted in an area with poor air circulation or in an area with above average heat, such as above a cooker, refrigerator or in direct sunlight. - c) When you have chosen the location, drill a pilot hole in the area you expect to retrieve the 5 core cable.
-If the clearance is OK, open the pilot hole out to 10mm. - d) Run the 5 core cable from the heater to the thermostat location and remove approximately 60mm of the outer insulation. - Remove the thermostat knob by gently prizing it off and undo screws "A" to remove the cover. - f) Fix the backplate with the PCB to the wall making sure the 5 core cable is pulled through the hole in the centre. - g) Connect the cable to the terminal blocks as in the diagram and refit the lid. - h) Replace the thermostat knob and push the finishing caps into the lid to cover the screw heads - i) Run the 2 core cable to a convenient supply (usually at the battery) and connect using the fuse holder supplied.
+- a) The Heatsource HS2000 heater is supplied with 2 wiring looms, a 2 core (red and black) and a 6 core, both are fitted with terminals and housings to plug into the main PCB positioned under the removable electronics cover on the heater.
+The connectors on the PCB are marked CN24 (power) and CN26 & 27 (switches).
+Grommets are fitted to the looms which should slide into the slots above the air inlet. - Find a suitable location for the thermostat between waist and shoulder height.
+Make sure that it is not mounted in an area with poor air circulation or in an area with above average heat, such as above a cooker, refrigerator or in direct sunlight. - When you have chosen the location, drill a pilot hole in the area you expect to retrieve the 6 core cable.
+If the clearance is OK, open the pilot hole out to 20mm. - Remove the two blanking plugs from their transit posts on the rear of the thermostat. - e) Push the connector on the rear of the thermostat through the hole and fix the thermostat into position using the two screws provided.
+Once happy with the installation cover the holes with the blanking plugs. - Take the 6 core loom from the heater and connect to the plug on the rear of the thermostat ensuring that the latches are mating correctly. - 9) If access to the rear of your panel is limited then pull the cable end from the heater through your previously drilled hole and make the connections before pushing it back through the hole, you may find you need to drill a 25mm hole if using this method. - Run the 2 core cable to a convenient DC supply (usually at the battery) and connect using the fuse holder supplied.
 Check battery is 12v or 24v as appropriate.
 Refer to data label for heater voltage.
 Insert the 5 amp fuse and test.